V. K. Sasikala: All India Anna Dravida Munnetra Kazhagam

-AIADMK helped bring Atal Bihari Vajpayee to power after the 1998 general election.
-In 1999, Sasikala helped organise a tea party for Swamy, who was upset with Vajpayee for not giving him the position of a cabinet minister.
-The party was attended by Jayalalithaa and Indian National Congress leader Sonia Gandhi.
-The AIADMK helped bring down Vajpayee's government within a few days as AIADMK withdrew its support from the coalition headed by him.
+AIADMK helped bring Atal Bihari Vajpayee to power after the 1998 general election, also helped bring down his government within a few days as it withdrew its support from the coalition headed by him.
+Sasikala however later proclaimed that it was Jayalalithaa's own decision and she had opposed it.

+Sasikala also stated that she had unsuccessfully tried to convince Jayalalithaa in 2004 to release Jayendra Saraswathi, who was arrested over the Sankararaman murder case, adding that she feared it would damage the image of AIADMK.
+The incident would play a role in turning the Tamil Brahmins against the party.

-On 19 December 2011, Jayalalithaa expelled Sasikala and 13 others, including Sasikala's husband, M. Natarajan, her nephew T. T. V. Dhinakaran, their relatives, and Jayalalithaa's foster son V. N. Sudhakaran from the AIADMK.
-This act of Jayalalithaa's was considered a way to prove that she was not under the influence of Sasikala and her family.
+On 19 December 2011, Jayalalithaa expelled Sasikala and 13 others, including Sasikala's husband, M. Natarajan, her nephew T. T. V. Dhinakaran, their relatives, and Jayalalithaa's former foster son V. N. Sudhakaran from the AIADMK.
+This act of Jayalalithaa was considered as an attempt to prove that she was not under the influence of Sasikala and her family.
 The matter was resolved by 31 March 2012, when Sasikala was reinstated as a party member after issuing a written apology.
+Sasikala later proclaimed this as "drama", stating that it was only done to uncover the roles played by people like Cho Ramaswamy and a police officer who was heading the intelligence then who were against her and Jayalalithaa.

 In a meeting held on 29 December 2016 – the first meeting after Jayalalithaa's death on 5 December 2016 – the AIADMK General Council appointed Sasikala as the party's temporary general secretary until a formal election was held for the post.

 On 5 February 2017, Sasikala was unanimously elected as the AIADMK Legislature Party Leader by a meeting of all the MLAs in the party.
 Tamil Nadu governor C. Vidyasagar Rao accepted the resignation of Chief Minister O. Panneerselvam on 6 February, and instructed him to continue functioning as acting chief minister "until alternate arrangements are made".
 The governor delayed announcing Sasikala as the new Chief Minister, waiting for the verdict of the disproportionate assets case against her.
 On 14 February 2017, Sasikala was convicted and sentenced to four years in Bangalore's Parappana Agrahara Jail and was given 24 hours to surrender.
 The governor rejected her claims to become chief minister.
 Sasikala then convened the party's MLA council in her capacity as the general secretary, where Edappadi K. Palaniswami was unanimously appointed as the new chief minister and sworn in the next day.

+In 2017, a robbery and murder occurred at the Kodanad estate, which was associated with former Chief Minister Jayalalithaa and managed by Sasikala.
+The rooms used by Jayalalithaa and Sasikala were reportedly broken into during the incident, which later became a subject of political controversy in Tamil Nadu.